allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
     * Communicate regularly with the professor
+    // Example commit to demonstrate how to maintain continuity
     * :heavy_exclamation_mark: TODO: add items in the A category for communication in class (in-person and online), lab and practical sessions, and during team meetings